uselagoon/lagoon/docs/using-lagoon-the-basics/lagoon-yml.md

 Environment names match your deployed branches or pull requests.
 This allows for each environment to have a different config.
 In our example it will apply to the `main` and `staging` environment.

-### `environments.[name].monitoring_urls`

-!!!
-Danger "Danger:"
-    This feature will be removed in an upcoming release of Lagoon.
-Please use the newer `monitoring-path` method on your specific route.

-!!!
-Note "Note:"
-    Please note, Lagoon does not provide any direct integration to a monitoring service, this just adds the URLs to the API.
-On amazee.io, we take the `monitoring_urls` and add them to our StatusCake account.

-At the end of a deploy, Lagoon will check this field for any URLs which you have specified to add to the API for the purpose of monitoring.
-The default value for this field is the first route for a project.
-It is useful for adding specific paths of a project to the API, for consumption by a monitoring service.

 ### `environments.[name].routes`

 <iframe width="560" height="315" src="https://www.youtube.com/embed/vQxh87F3fW4" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>